Dowell-Lab/srworkshop/day06/README.md

 2. Additional homework is to install R packages we will use later in the week.
 Both packages can be found on bioconductor.

 a.
-Project A
+Project A : Single-cell RNA-seq

 More details in Project A folder

 - Seurat : Install on personal computer R
 - CellChat : Install on	personal computer R

 b.
+Project B : Multi-omics (RNA-seq & ChIP-seq)

-Project B
+More details in Project B folder

-- rsubread (https://bioconductor.org/packages/release/bioc/html/Rsubread.html) : Install on AWS R
+- [rsubread](https://bioconductor.org/packages/release/bioc/html/Rsubread.html) : Install on AWS R
-- DESeq2 (https://bioconductor.org/packages/release/bioc/html/DESeq2.html) : Install on personal computer R
+- [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) : Install on personal computer R